tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - paused the model while you are at these screens

-- low jumps on platforms
+- Low jumps on platforms
     - how to replicate:
         - stand on a platform
         - try jumping
         - see that the player jumps lower than usual
     - reason:
-        - unknown
+        - When using delta time, the player velocity was not equal to zero when it should be.
+The player's velocity inspected the jump height.
     - status:
-        - still a bug
+        - Fixed

 - player flickers left and right when jumping up platforms